SomethingGeneric/website/_posts/2022-09-28-hosting-woes.md

 Through a combination of sources, most of which are so far buiried in my firefox history as to be inaccesible, I managed to eek out some request limits on nginx, which seems to have (mostly?) solved the issue.

 ## Fail2ban
 Fail2ban seems to be incredibly versatile, if you have the willpower to spend ages configuring it.
-Luckily for me, combining the default `nginx-limit-req` rule and `ufw` seemed to work _well enough._
+Luckily for me, combining the default `nginx-limit-req` rule and `ufw` seemed to work _well enough._ (And by that, I mean that editing the nginx conf worked, and the rest was a disaster)

 ## Conclusion
 Please hurry up and fix mirroring, OSSPlanet!!

+## Next-Day Update
+We're setting up a strong VPS with our new OpenCollective money 👀, so even if we keep delaying OSSPlanet, this should still be resolved Soon:tm: